vaseemahamedtech/FoodMunch-FoodDeliveryApp/README.md

-Aatheka Abdul Kadar | FoodKart - Food Delivery Web Application
+ FoodMunch - Food Delivery Web Application

-FoodKart is a responsive, feature-rich food delivery web application built using HTML, CSS, and JavaScript.
+FoodMunch is a responsive, feature-rich food delivery web application built using HTML, CSS, and JavaScript.
 It offers users a seamless experience to browse categories, view menus, add items to cart, and simulate checkout with order confirmation.

 Features